 Known as “Africa in miniature” for its geological and cultural diversity, Cameroon became a republic in 1984.
-This central African nation uses English and French as their official languages, but Cameroon’s ethnically diverse population of 20 million speaks over 250 native languages.
+This central African nation uses English and French as official languages, but Cameroon’s ethnically diverse population of 20 million speaks over 250 native languages.

 While the country has strict controls over its currency, Cameroonians can trade in the forex market with a number of international brokers that accept clients from Cameroon.
 Think you’re ready to try your hand at trading in the forex market?
-You’ll first need to find a reputable forex broker to get started trading forex in Cameroon, and it’ll also help to develop a profitable trading plan.
+You’ll first need to find a reputable forex broker to get started trading forex in Cameroon, and it’ll also help you develop a profitable trading plan.

 Get Started with Forex in Cameroon